winks/adventofcode/README.md

 My solutions (without inputs) for [Advent of Code](https://adventofcode.com/)

+## 2022

+Rust

 ## 2021

 Third year.
 No special topic, giving Go another spin.
+44 stars.

 ## 2020

 My second year.
 This year I wanted to invest less time so I decided on one language (Python 3), with the option to redo all of them in a second language, later.
+44 stars.

   * day01 - *Report Repair*
     * **Bash**: 1+2